Have you attended a presentation where you had difficulty following along or understanding what the speaker was trying to communicate?

 As a subject matter expert it’s enticing to share all you know.
 Remember that your audience doesn’t have the same depth and breadth of knowledge and the experience you have.

-KISS (Keep It Simple Stupid) is a basic design prinicple that ensures your audience will clearly understand your presentation and is more likely to engage or follow up.
+KISS (Keep It Simple Stupid) is a basic design principle which ensures your audience will clearly understand your main point and is more likely to engage or follow up.

-Don’t let yourself get married to ideas that you love but don’t help with your audience understanding your argument.
+Don’t let yourself get married to ideas that you love but don’t help with your audience understanding your key point and argument.